 -

-Regular Monitoring: Use tools like Google Analytics and Google Search Console to keep an eye on your site’s performance.
-Regular audits help you catch issues before they snowball into penalties.
+Constant Monitoring: Employ analysis tools such as Google Analytics and Google Search Console to check the performance of your site.
+Routine audits will help you spot problems before they snowball into penalties.

 Is Black Hat SEO Worth the Risk?